lucabriguglia/Weapsy/README.md

 - Open the Weapsy.sln solution in Visual Studio
 - Build the solution (default apps will be copied to the "Apps" folder)
-- Choose the data provider in the appsettings file (default is MSSQL) and modify the default connection string accordingly.
+- Choose the data provider of your choice in the appsettings file (default is MSSQL) and modify the default connection string accordingly if needed.
 - Run (F5 or Ctrl+F5)
 - Login using these credentials:
   - email: admin@default.com
   - password: Ab1234567!
+- Database and seed data will be created automatically the first time you run the application.

 # How to contribute